Skip to main content

 3. Development of a plan to clear roadblocks

-4. Feature demonstration.
+4. Feature demonstration

 1. Progress Overview

-Go around the table and let everybody report how the product is going.
-Did they meet their sprint targets?
 If not, how close are they right now, and when will they be done?
 Don’t let the discussion sidetrack into reasons why a delay has happened.

 Focus on a straightforward reporting of progress (or lack thereof.)
 Discussions of why happen later, after everybody gets their reports done and you know how far along you are with the various project components.